Benefits of Mulch

 - Brown mulch works with a wide range of plant colors and provides a great backdrop for green foliage.
 It blends into the landscape and provides a natural look.
 Depending on the shade of brown, it can even mimic the look of soil.

-- Black mulch can also replicate the natural look of some types of soil.
+- Black mulch can also replicate the look of some types of soil.
 It provides a dramatic contrast with white blossoms and can work well with a house that has a contemporary or modern look.
-Black mulch absorbs more heat than other colors, which may be an advantage or disadvantage depending on your climate and plants.
+Black mulch absorbs more heat than other colors, though, which may be an advantage or disadvantage depending on your climate and plants.

 Remember that color options aren’t confined to organic mulch.
 Inorganic mulch comes in a variety of colors, including brown, black, red and green rubber mulch, white marble, red-brick nuggets, and lava rock.